 - Promote the sale of game bird habitat stamps and associated products.

 - Recommend to the New Zealand Fish and Game Council the game bird or other wildlife species to be depicted on the following year's habitat stamp.

 The Habitat Trust Board is working with wider community interests in implementing a wetland management and restoration plan involving singular large projects in both the North and South Island.

 This has included the Para Wetland near Blenheim and Takitakitoa near Dunedin.
 It is currently considering how to help with the JK Donald Block on the northeastern edge of Lake Wairarapa and the Underwood Wetland near Dargaville.

-These projects are ranked highly by the Habitat Trust Board for development of a sponsorship package on the basis of game bird and other wildlife habitat enhancement potential.
+These projects are ranked highly by the Habitat Trust Board for the development of a sponsorship package based on game bird and other wildlife habitat enhancement potential.

 Grants provided each year